Astronomy 102 – Exam 2 – Study Guide

 Know relevant terms to prepare for the fill-in-the-black questions.

-Know how to identify dark nebulas, emission nebulas, molecular clouds, reflection nebulas, proto-planetary disk, planetary nebulas and supernova remnants in an image.
+Know how to identify images of dark nebulas, emission nebulas, molecular clouds, reflection nebulas, proto-planetary disk, planetary nebulas and supernova remnants.

 What is a